-The rule means you have seven years to pass the exams at Professional level (P1, P2 and P3 and two of the options paper P4-P7).
-The time limit starts when you pass your first Professional level exam.
-If you don’t pass all the Professional level exams and reach affiliate status within seven years, you’ll lose any Professional level passes achieved more than seven years ago and you’ll need to re- take that ‘expired’ exam to complete the qualification.
+The rule means you have seven years to pass the Strategic Professional exams once you pass your first Strategic Professional exam.
+If you don’t pass all the Strategic Professional exams and reach affiliate status within seven years, you’ll lose any Strategic Professional passes achieved after seven years.
+These will need to be re-taken in order to complete the qualification.

-If you passed your P1 exam in December 2010 it will be given an ‘expiry date’ of December 2017.
-If you have not completed all exams by December 2017 as your P1 exam expires then you will be required to re-take P1.
+If you passed your Advanced Financial Management exam in December 2013 it will be given an ‘expiry date’ of December 2020.
+If you have not completed all the Strategic Professional exams by December 2020 your Advanced Financial Management exam would expire and need to be re-taken.

-There are no time limits for passing the Foundation level exams as part of Foundations in Accountancy or for taking exams F1-F9 at the Fundamentals level of the ACCA Qualification.
+There are no time limits for passing any Foundations in Accountancy exams, nor any of the Applied Knowledge and Applied Skills exams as part of the ACCA Qualification.